-On Nov 8, 1960, John F Kennedy won the US Presidential Election becoming the first Irish American Catholic president of the United States.
+On November 9, 1960, John F. Kennedy was named the winner of the US Presidential election and became the first-ever Irish American Catholic President of the United States.

 When Barack Obama moved into the White House, many felt a sense of optimism despite the vast challenges facing America.
 Such feelings, naturally, recalled January of 1961 when, on a bright, frozen Washington morning, John Fitzgerald Kennedy was inaugurated, declaring that “the torch has been passed to a new generation – born in this century, tempered by war, disciplined by a hard and bitter peace, proud of our ancient heritage.”